deschler/django-modeltranslation/docs/modeltranslation/installation.rst

 In most cases subclasses of the supported fields will work fine, too.
 Other fields aren't supported and will throw an ``ImproperlyConfigured`` exception.

-The list of supported fields can be extended.
-Just define a tuple of field names in your ``settings.py``.
+The list of supported fields can be extended by defining a tuple of field names in your ``settings.py``.

 Example: